-If you prefer exercising in the privacy of your own home, take some of the money you would spend on a health club membership and create a customized workout space at home.
+If you prefer exercising in the privacy of your own home take some of the money you would spend on a health club membership and create a customized workout space at home.
 With a little ingenuity, the right exercise equipment and the ability to squeeze in some extra space you can create the perfect gym just for you.

 Assess the available space in your home.
 You may have an unused bedroom, corner of the basement or even a portion of your two-car garage.
 Make sure the space you choose is conducive to your exercise regimen.

-Setting up a tranquil yoga studio alongside your husband’s power tools and lawn equipment, may not be the proper environment.
-When creating shared spaces, consider using a folding screen or ceiling mounted curtains as a room divider to delineate your gym space.
+Setting up a tranquil yoga studio alongside your husband’s power tools and lawn equipment may not be the proper environment.
+When creating shared spaces consider using a folding screen or ceiling mounted curtains as a room divider to delineate your workout space.

 Don’t sweat the big stuff.
-Some of the best home gyms start small.
-Even with limited space and basic equipment, you can put together a top-notch workout.
+Some of the best home gyms are compact.
+Even with limited space and basic equipment you can put together a top-notch workout.
 Opt for a stability ball, resistance bands, dumbbells, step platforms, aerobic DVDs and a proper mat for a well-rounded routine.
 As your budget allows expand the space and add new pieces of equipment.

 Consider Your Personal Needs

 Aerobic activity boosts your stamina, sheds unwanted pounds, builds immune defenses, strengthens cardiopulmonary function and improves mood.
-By adding a strength training component to your workout routine, you will increase bone and muscle mass, improve balance and manage disease symptoms--such as arthritis pain.
+By adding a strength training component to your workout routine you will increase bone and muscle mass, improve balance and manage arthritis and fibromyalgia symptoms.

 Account for Physical Limitations

 Keep physical limitations in mind when planning your home gym.
-If you have not been active in quite some time or have been diagnosed with a chronic health condition, consult with your physician for an appropriate exercise plan.
-This will dictate the activities, intensity level and types of equipment that are right for you.
+If you haven't been active recently or have been diagnosed with a chronic health condition consult with your physician for an appropriate exercise plan.
+This will dictate specific activities, intensity levels and types of equipment that are suited for you.

 Research, Research, Research

 Large exercise equipment purchases require careful consideration.
-Research the features, quality, technology, design and safety of offered by different machines and manufacturers.
-Make sure the equipment is easy to operate and has a good warranty and repair program.
+Research the features, quality, technology, design and safety offered by different machines and manufacturers.
+Make sure the equipment is easy to operate, has a lifetime or extended warranty and repair program.

-When you are ready to buy a specific machine, go online to read reviews and compare prices for the best deal.
-Don’t forget to check the measurements to ensure your machine fits in your new home gym.
+When you are ready to buy a particular machine look at a number of online sites, read reviews and compare prices for the best deal.
+Don’t forget to check its measurements to ensure the machine will fit where it belongs.

 Include open shelving for towels, CDs, DVDs and small pieces of equipment.
 Illuminate the space with ample overhead lighting.
 Purchase a small weight rack to organize your dumbbells.
 Use an mp3 player in its docking station and combination TV/DVD player to serve as your gym’s audio/video system.